kevinkovalchik/RawQuant/docs/RawQuant_Instructions_ver-Mar2018.md

 	![alt text](screens/screen3_crop.png)

+4. Install the .NET Framework using the executable [downloaded above](https://www.microsoft.com/net/download/dotnet-framework-runtime).

-4. Install RawQuant and it's Python dependencies.
+5. Install RawQuant and it's Python dependencies.
 	* Open 'Command Prompt' if not already open.
-	* RawQuant is available on the [Python Package Index](https://pypi.python.org/pypi/RawQuant/0.1.0), so can be easily installed with pip.
+	* RawQuant is available on the [Python Package Index](https://pypi.python.org/pypi/RawQuant), so can be easily installed with pip.

 	~~~bash
 	pip install RawQuant